Skalefou/RPGFault/README.md

 # RPGFault

 ### What is RPGFault ?
-RPGFault is a 2D platformer / RPG made in C ++ with the SFML 2.3 library.
+RPGFault is a 2D platformer / RPG made in C ++ with the SFML-2.5.1 library.

 ### Where can I download it ?
 Actually, there isn't any final release.
 We, sometimes, may drop beta executables here : [Releases](https://github.com/Skalefou/RPGFault/releases "Releases").